shohinsan/RootsRise/.github/pull_request_template.md

 <!--

-This PR optimizes the writing platform's interface, simplifying the submission process and integrating an automated proofreading feature, which enhances the overall experience for writers and authors.
+This PR optimizes the family tree platform's interface, simplifying the submission process which enhances the overall experience for all family members.

 -->